tongni1975/spark-nlp/docs/_posts/dcecchini/2021-01-03-wordseg_kaist_ud_ko.md

 ## Description

-WordSegmenterModel (WSM) is based on maximum entropy probability model to detect word boundaries in Chinese text.
-Chinese text is written without white space between the words, and a computer-based application cannot know _a priori_ which sequence of ideograms form a word.
-In many natural language processing tasks such as part-of-speech (POS) and named entity recognition (NER) require word segmentation as a initial step.
+WordSegmenterModel (WSM) is based on maximum entropy probability model to detect word boundaries in Korean text.
+Korean text is written without white space between the words, and a computer-based application cannot know _a priori_ which sequence of ideograms form a word.
+In many natural language processing tasks such as part-of-speech (POS) and named entity recognition (NER), word segmentation is required as an initial step.

-References:
+Reference:

 - Xue, Nianwen.
 "Chinese word segmentation as character tagging."
 International Journal of Computational Linguistics & Chinese Language Processing, Volume 8, Number 1, February 2003: Special Issue on Word Formation and Chinese Language Processing.
 2003.).

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>